Spandan7724/manufacture/README.md

 # Manufacture

-Manufacture is a simple command-line tool to create files with the specified name and type.
+Manufacture is a simple command-line tool to manage and create files with the specified name and type.

 ## Installation